shuaichaochao/MambaHash/README.md

 ## Notice

-We utilized partial pre-trained model weights, named groupmamba_small_ema.pth, with the link [Amshaker](https://github.com/Amshaker/GroupMamba)
+We utilized partial pre-trained model weights, named groupmamba_small_ema.pth, with the link [Amshaker](https://github.com/Amshaker/GroupMamba).

+Next, you need to install a package specific to Mamba, which can also be found at link [Amshaker](https://github.com/Amshaker/GroupMamba).
 ## Datasets

 The following references are also derived from a [swuxyj](https://github.com/swuxyj/DeepHash-pytorch)